robinboncoeur/Art/docs/writing/Writing.md

 "Of course it has been covered."

-Sarah looked at the machine.
+The machine's plate gleamed in the sunlight.

 "With what?"